Community Association Managers International Certification Board (CAMICB) administers the

 Certified Manager of Community Associations (CMCA®)—The Essential Credential™.

 CAMICB, formerly NBC-CAM, was established by Community Associations Institute (CAI) in 1995 as an independent nonprofit that develops and administers the CMCA certification program.
-CAI created the program in response to a need for stringent professional standards of community association management.
+CAI created the program in response to a need for stringent community association management professional standards.

 Mission, Vision, Value Proposition

-To enhance the community association management profession and provide a level of protection to homeowners living in community associations by recognizing people who have demonstrated a thorough understanding of the profession's defined body of knowledge.
+To enhance the community association management profession and protect homeowners living in community associations by recognizing people who have demonstrated a thorough understanding of the profession's defined body of knowledge.